 A few years ago, my grandparents moved to Farmville.
-While packing up their belongings at their old house, my grandma gifted me her beautiful and large collection of American Fostoria glassware which previously lived in a China cabinet in their hall.
+While packing up their belongings at their old house, my grandma gifted me her beautiful and large collection of American Fostoria glassware which previously lived in a China cabinet in her hall.

-I spent an afternoon carefully wrapping up the delicate plates, glasses and other items and packing them into boxes, and as I did so my grandma told me that she wanted me to actually use the set.
+I spent an afternoon carefully wrapping up the delicate plates, glasses and other items and packing them into boxes, and as I did so, my grandma told me that she wanted me to actually use the set.
 She wanted me to drink from the cups, eat off the plates and most certainly serve punch at parties in the giant, ornate punch bowl.

 Last August, my boyfriend and I were moving into a new house.
 He came home to find my sister and I polishing the Fostoria and placing it in the dish cabinets.
 The collection filled most of the shelves.

 At first, my boyfriend protested.
 There was hardly any room for any other dishes.

 When I told him we wouldn’t need many other plates, he responded with an understandable question.

 “Do you plan on just eating off of crystal plates every day?”

 “Honey,” I responded, “Am I not worth eating off of crystal every day?”

 The discussion obviously ended there, but I don’t think many others ask themselves that question of whether or not they’re worth the best of the best.